pygfx/wgpu-py/docs/wgpu.rst

 must be referenced by name.
 Some argument values must be a :doc:`dict <wgpu_structs>`, these can be thought of as "nested" arguments.
 Many arguments (and dict fields) must be a :doc:`flag <wgpu_flags>` or :doc:`enum <wgpu_enums>`.
-Flags are integer bitmasks that can be *orred* together.
-Enum values are strings in this API.
 Some arguments have a default value.
 Most do not.

 Differences from WebGPU